quxiaofeng/projetcompromis/_includes/index.md

 7. Create `gh-pages` as the default branch by `git checkout -b gh-pages` in the local git folder
 8. Create a new Github repo in the Github webpage.
 For example: [`projetcompromis`](https://github.com/quxiaofeng/projetcompromis) (Project Compromise in French)
 9. Add the remote address to local git repo by `git remote add origin git@github.com:quxiaofeng/projetcompromis.git` in the local git folder
-9. Add all files, commit changes and push to the remote by `git add -A && git commit -sm 'git init the website' && git push -u origin gh-pages`
+10. Add all files, commit changes and push to the remote by `git add -A && git commit -sm 'git init the website' && git push -u origin gh-pages`

+###### Then we finished the first site.

+After each modification, just add, commit, and push like this

+      git add -A && git commit -sm 'WHAT-YOU-HAVE-DONE' && git push

 Github Flavored Markdown
 ----------------